-In this buying guide we’ll be covering the best motorcycle gloves on the market, and more importantly the best motorcycle gloves for you, because every rider is different and will be riding in a variety of difficult situations and the gloves they’ll need will vary greatly.
+In this buying guide, we’ll be covering the best motorcycle gloves on the market, and more importantly the best motorcycle gloves for you.
+Every rider is different and will be riding in a variety of difficult situations so the gloves they’ll be needing will vary greatly.

-That’s why we’ve split this buying guide into two sections, one covering top considerations when purchasing motorcycle gloves and secondly what we believe to be the best gloves.
-We highly recommend you have a read of our considerations section because key points will steer you in the right direction when purchasing the best motorcycle gloves.
+That’s why we’ve split this buying guide into two sections, one covering the top considerations when purchasing motorcycle gloves and, secondly, what we believe to be the best motorcycle gloves available.

 Considerations when choosing the best motorcycle gloves

 Factoring in your climate and the weather you’ll be riding in, is the first step in choosing the best motorcycle gloves for you.
 Choosing gloves specifically designed for a season usually matters only when you live in extremes of either hot or cold weather.
 Most climates have one extreme but some will have both.